 Ongoing Serial Fiction

-With the first episode live on May 28, 2020, Jessica Jones is both the newest title in Serial Box’s impressive library of original content and the newest in the company’s collaboration with Marvel.
-As Jessica transitions from comics and small screen to a prose serial—written by Lauren Beukes, Vita Ayala, Sam Beckbessinger, Zoe Quinn, and Elsa Sjunneson—she’s focusing on developing some healthier coping mechanisms (not drinking so much) and trying to take some cases less likely to kill her.
+In Marvel’s Jessica Jones: Playing with Fire, Jessica transitions from comics and small screen to a prose serial—written by Lauren Beukes, Vita Ayala, Sam Beckbessinger, Zoe Quinn, and Elsa Sjunneson.
+She’s focusing on developing some healthier coping mechanisms (not drinking so much) and trying to take some cases less likely to kill her.
 But when a simple, cut-and-dry case has more lurking beneath the surface, Jessica can’t let it go, even when the stakes get dangerous.
 This is sure to be a hit with fans of the Netflix series, and it’s great to see a frequently underused Marvel superhero get more air time.

 While the conceit for The 18th Century Man, a serial on Medium by Dan Morrison, seems simple enough—a young man, conceived during a power outage, negates electricity—the first chapters indulge in a hefty dose of social and political commentary that let readers know they’re in for something that aims deeper.
 James grows up on his grandmother’s farm in Woodstock, Vermont, as the focus of speculation.
 Everyone wants to know how he became the way he is—including James himself.
 Reading on Medium requires either using a limited number of stories for free or becoming a subscriber; to help his readers, Morrison posts chapters into the same story, with email alerts that let them know when the next one is added.
 Readers just picking up this serial can easily binge the first seventeen chapters—and then keep a watch on Morrison’s email list or Facebook group for the next installment.

-Husband-and-wife team Ilona and Gordon Andrews have been releasing a series of free novellas on their website as a reward to loyal readers, and their newest novella, Sweep with Me, just concluded in January, and is now available in your favorite ebook store.
-Though that means the series is currently on hiatus, keep watching for new stories—and catch up with what you’ve missed before!
-When a new novella is posting, each weekly installment is a partial chapter, typically readable inside of fifteen minutes, and enough of a bite sized chunk to whet your appetite for whatever comes next.
+Husband-and-wife team Ilona and Gordon Andrews have been releasing a series of free novellas on their website as a reward to loyal readers.
+They’re fantastic at providing new content, some in the serial specific world of The Innkeeper Chronicles, which has now produced several novellas.
+Each weekly installment is a partial chapter, typically readable inside of fifteen minutes, and enough of a bite sized chunk to whet your appetite for whatever comes next.